hexereii/BerryHUD/alternatives for berryhud/README (Alternatives list).txt

 Spedometer
 Drag the folders inside "Spedometer" into your main folder to add a spedometer at the bottom of your screen, above cap points!

+Chronos edition (Custom for my friend)
+Drag the folders inside "Chronos edition" into your main folder to change some fonts